 - Check dining facilities if meals are included, for example if you will be served buffet meals which require you to carry a tray.

-Make sure carriers know you have Parkinson’s.
+Make sure carriers know you have Parkinson’s, particularly if you have mobility problems.

 Pre-book any assistance you may need such as a wheelchair at airports to avoid long walks or waiting in queues.
 Even if you do not normally need assistance, don’t be afraid to ask for this or ride in an electric ‘cart’, particularly if you have hand luggage to carry.